About us

 - PhD in Organic Chemistry.
 University of Rouen, France

 Nicolas earned a PhD degree in Organic Chemistry from the University of Rouen, France.
 Before joining Synlock, he worked in the radiopharmaceuticals R&D department of a clinical research company in the US.
-He gained also experience in automation at ORA which is a Belgium-based company specialized in the manufacturing of automated devices for the synthesis of radioactive chemical where he contributed to the development of new radiosynthetizer and radiosynthesis.
+He gained also experience in automation at ORA which is a Belgium-based company specialized in the manufacturing of automated devices for the synthesis of radioactive chemical where he contributed to the development of new radiosynthetizers and radiosynthesis.

 Yoann Joyard